Home » Repurposed Furniture » Headboard | Bed Parts | Cribs » DIY Coat Rack Repurposed Bunk Bed

 DIY Bed Coat Rack

-You can see that there is a small shelf up top to hold incidentals.
+There is a small shelf up top to hold incidentals.
 The perfect coat hooks will hold backpacks, jackets, hats, or scarves.

-So, do you have a bed that you could use to make this diy bed coat rack with a shelf?
+So, do you have a bed that you could use to make this DIY bed coat rack with a shelf?

 gail